 Acute Necrotizing Otitis Media

-💡 The post below is just an outline of the YouTube video and my notes.
-For the full content, please purchase the notes using the links above.
+๐ก The content below is a free outline of my YouTube video and notes.
+For my complete handwritten notes, please use the purchase links above.

-🧠 Acute Necrotizing Otitis Media (ANOM)
+๐ง Acute Necrotizing Otitis Media (ANOM)

-📌 What is Acute Necrotizing Otitis Media?
+๐ What is Acute Necrotizing Otitis Media?

 Acute Necrotizing Otitis Media (ANOM) is a severe, necrotizing variant of Acute Suppurative Otitis Media (ASOM).